 As a blue belt matures at that level, their game starts to change towards that of a purple belt’s.
 When an instructor sees an experienced blue belt roll with anticipation instead of aggression, they start to consider promotion.
 Replacing two or three move combos with more fluid movements that now connect dominant positions, signify a maturity in one’s game.
 As soon as a blue belt starts thinking more conceptually and less of moves, they’re ready for promotion.

-At this level, personality traits, mat attitude as well as behavior outside the gym start to matter.
+At this level, personality traits, mat attitude as well as behavior outside of the gym start to matter.
 A purple belt isn’t promoted merely by the level of technical knowledge.
-Reaching the upper tiers of Jiu Jitsu requires a degree of stability and dedication to the BJJ lifestyle.
+Reaching the upper tiers of Jiu-Jitsu requires a degree of stability and dedication to the BJJ lifestyle.